sg893052/sonic-buildimage/L3/BFD/BFD_Scale_Enhancement.md

 In the current design when socket read callback is triggered BFD reads only 1 packet from the socket.
 To receive 128 BFD packets BFD receive callback should be scheduled 128 times.

-In the new design multiple(64) BFD packets are read in one socket read callback.
+In the new design up to 64 BFD packets are read in one socket read(non blocking call) callback.
 - This reduces the number of socket system calls significantly.
 - It also avoids frequent context switch which occurs during socket system call.
 - Increases throughput of BFD packet form socket to BFD process.